Best Fifa Men's Player 2019: How Nigeria coach Gernot Rohr and captain Ahmed Musa voted | Goal.com

 Every coach and captain of Fifa’s 211-member nations voted, including journalists from the regions with their votes calculated by allocating five points to the first, three points for second and a point for the third selection.

-In a ceremony held inside the San Siro Stadium on Monday, Messi scooped the prestigious individual prize with 46 points while van Dijk came closest with 38 points and Ronaldo followed with 36 points.
+In a ceremony held in Teatro alla Scala on Monday, Messi scooped the prestigious individual prize with 46 points while van Dijk came closest with 38 points and Ronaldo followed with 36 points.

 🏆 #TheBest FIFA Men's Player 2019— #TheBest 🏆 (@FIFAcom) September 23, 2019